-During the three months ended March 31, 2020, we did not experience a material reduction in overall customer loads or retail revenues as the economic restrictions and closures did not take effect in our service territory until mid-March.
-In the month of April, there was a decrease of approximately 5 percent on overall electric load, which consisted of approximately a 12 percent decrease in commercial and a 14 percent decrease in industrial, which was partially offset by approximately a 10 percent increase in residential.
-In contrast, natural gas loads appear to be within normal bounds for the time of year.
+During the three months ended June 30, 2020, we experienced a material reduction in overall customer loads and retail revenues as the economic restrictions and closures continued in our service areas.
+In the three months ended June 30, 2020, when compared to normal, there was a decrease of approximately 6 percent on overall electric load, which consisted of approximately a 10 percent decrease in commercial and a 14 percent decrease in industrial, which was partially offset by an increase of 4 percent in residential.
 We expect a gradual economic recovery and prolonged high unemployment that will depress load and customer growth into 2021.
-We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of lower loads and revenues for residential and certain commercial customer classes.
+We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of changes in loads and revenues for residential and certain commercial customer classes.
 There are limitations on increases in decoupling surcharges in a particular year and revenue recognition criteria established by GAAP.
 Although we expect to ultimately recognize all decoupling revenue, there can be a delay in revenue recognition.
 Over 90 percent of our utility revenue is covered by regulatory mechanisms.

-We have suspended customer disconnections and late fees for non-payment.
-In combination with the economic downturn, we increased our bad debt expense by \$1.6 million in the first quarter and expect bad debt expense to increase by \$3.4 million for the remainder of 2020 as compared to our original forecast.
-We expect to offset at least some of the negative impacts of COVID-19 at Avista Utilities with cost savings, and we have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits.
+We have suspended customer disconnections and late fees for non-payment; however in Idaho, the IPUC has approved resuming disconnections.
+Due to the economic downturn, our bad debt expense increased by \$1.7 million in the second quarter and \$3.3 million for the six months ended June 30, 2020 as compared to expectations.
+We expect bad debt expense to increase by \$2.4 million for the remainder of 2020 as compared to our original forecast.
+In the second quarter of 2020, we deferred \$1.1 million of the incremental bad debt expense.

+We expect to offset at least some of the negative impacts of COVID-19 at Avista Utilities with cost savings and benefits from the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act).
+We have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits.
+See "Note 1 of Notes to Condensed Consolidated Financial Statements."